equinor/appsec/docs/index.md

 Welcome to Equinor AppSec information pages.
 This site is primarily written by and for the people working with building/maintaining applications in Equinor, but could also function as a resource for others on the topic of application security.

 !!! tip "We are hiring! :partying_face:"
-    We are looking for a new colleague to join our team.
+    We are looking for new colleagues to join our team.
 If you are interested in working with application security in Equinor, please check out the [job posting](https://careers.peopleclick.eu.com/careerscp/client_statoil/external/gateway.do?functionName=viewFromLink&jobPostId=44024&localeCode=en-us) and apply!